Jero-uwu/qb-weapon-tints/README.md

 📦 Weapon Tint System for QBCore (Admin Only)
-A QBCore-based FiveM resource that allows admins or gods to give weapons with specific tints or custom skins, stored permanently in item metadata.
+A QBCore-based FiveM resource that allows admins or gods to give weapons to players with specific tints or custom skins, stored permanently in item metadata.

 --I have not tried the custom skin myself so idk the custom skins work or not(it should🤞) if it dosent pls someone make it work 🥺 pls.